FathimaShahana-N/PathAi-Intern-Assessment/task-1/research.md

 Every existing career guidance platform in India is built on the same assumption: that a student's career confusion can be solved by measuring them.
 Psychometric tests, aptitude scores, interest surveys — they all reduce a student to a data point and hand back a report.
 PathAI's real advantage is that it rejects this assumption entirely.
 A student in Kerala after Plus Two is not confused because they lack data about themselves.
-They are confused because no one has ever had a real conversation with them about what they actually want, what constraints they actually face, and what is actually possible for them specifically.
+They are confused because no one has ever had a real conversation with them about what they actually want, what are the problems they actually face, and what is actually possible for them specifically.
 PathAI can be the first system that listens before it speaks — that asks the right questions, understands the specific situation, and gives a recommendation that is grounded in that student's real world, not a generic career database.
 That is something no psychometric platform can do, and it is the only kind of guidance that actually changes what a student does next.
 ```